joaov777/study/unix/Arch Linux - Installation.md

 ```bash
 ls /sys/firmware/efi/efivars
 ```
-_If nothing shows up**.
+_If nothing shows up.
 Then your system supports BIOS.
 But if something is displayed on your shell.
 Then your systems supports UEFI._

 - **[Optional] Enabling SSH access for a remote computer installation:**